New Drones Continue To Drive The Air Drone Craze

 With more and more people interested in aerial photography and flying drones for fun, DJI along with other drone manufacturers are starting to make drones that appeal to more mainstream consumers in terms of price, features and portability.

-Some of these new drones are from company’s you recognize and others you may not have heard of yet, but they can offer Drone buyers a few more choices in a Dji dominated market.
+Some of these new drones with cameras are from company’s you recognize and others you may not have heard of yet, but they can offer Drone buyers a few more choices in a Dji dominated market.

 So let’s take a look at what new camera drones have to offer in 2019.